pragkhard/ReactJs-Interview-prepration/Performance Optimisation/1_ReactProfiler.md

 ----------------------------------------------------------------------------------------------------------

-What is basically does is -
+What basically does is -
 ---------------------------
 Inspect - > We get these two extra options overe there -> Components and profiler
 ![alt text](image.png)